Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Create custom controls

-If your computer is average in its performance, we would recommend that you try out BlueStacks or MeMu Play.
+Otherwise, if your computer is average in its performance, we would recommend that you try out BlueStacks or MeMu Play.
 If your computer is not very powerful, you might want to check out Ko Player, or Droid4X.

 The features found in the software presented above will surely cover all your needs regarding playing games or running any Android application on an emulated virtual device.